sdether/josh.js/README.md

 http://sdether.github.io/josh.js/

 ***Javascript Online SHell*** provides a toolkit for building bash-like command line consoles for web pages.
+JOSH enables the visitor who prefers the bash-like command to maneuver through web content using a console rather than clicking with a mouse.
+This toolkit is most useful for people who like to use command line because it is faster and more effective than using a mouse.
+It is easier and convienent to access hierarchical information using JOSH command history, change or display current directory.
 It consists of the following components:

 * `readline.js` - full readline support for ctrl sequences, tab, history, etc.
 * `shell.js` - visual presentation of the shell and command handling